jerrykrinock/ScriptView/ReadMe.markdown

 ### System Requirements

-The ScriptView app, and this demo AppleScript, require Mac OS X 10.5 or later.
-They will run in i386 or x86_64 architecture.
+The ScriptView app, and this demo AppleScript, require macOS 10.6 or later and a 64-bit Mac.

 ### How To